 The recommended effective duration of the game is 60-120 minutes.

-You can set the game for teams with either a desired playing time or a total number of stages to be completed.
+You can set the game for teams with either a desired playing time or a total number of legs to be completed.
 For example, 2 hours or 2 legs.

-The game can also be much longer, with some locations even having up to four maximum one-hour legs.
+The game can also be shorter or much longer, with some locations even having up to four maximum one-hour legs and over 10 shorter legs.

 Additionally, the game can be organized as a single session or multiple sessions.
 It’s possible to have a short or longer break between stages.
 The legs can also be geographically distant from each other.
 The entire game can, if desired, last for a day or even a couple of days.